oroschz/arkive/README.md

 and "{artist} - {album} - {title}".

 **Note:** Both folder and file names will be sanitized to ensure compatibility with your O.S. filesystem.

+### Destination folder

+An optional argument "-o/-output" may be used to select a different destination directory for your library.

+## Web Storage (Removed)

+Previous versions of arkive tried to support its existing features on cloud storage services, but this feature has already been removed in recent versions.